drummerviswa/electron-autoupdate/README.md

 npm run dev
 ```

-- Add the `electron-updater` package to your project
+- Add the `electron-updater` and `electron-log` package to your project

 ```
-npm install electron-updater
+npm install electron-updater electron-log
 ```

 - Add the following lines to your `src/main/index.js` file [Customize the existing setup of `mainWindow`]